noahehall/theBookOfNoah/linux/docker/docker.md

       - replaces the standard discreetionary access control
         - i.e. file owners define access rules
   - AppArmor
+    - frequently preferred oer SELinux
+      - works with file paths instead of labels
+      - has a training mode to passively build provles based on obsered application behavior
+      - easier to adopt and maintain for NOOOBS LIKE YUUU
   - SELinux
     - a labeling system
     - context